 He and his wife Donna, manage Onkwatenro'shon:'A, a health planning firm which provides health consultation and psychological services to First Nations communities throughout the Georgian Bay Muskoka region.

 Dr. Connors was a board member and vice-president of the Canadian Association for Suicide Prevention between 1990 - 1998 and has since returned as a board member and has chaired their First Peoples Committee since 2012.
 He is currently on the advisory council for the Ontario Suicide Prevention Network.
 Some of his current work includes consultation and community training to assist First Nations in the development of Restorative Justice programs.
 He has also provided psychotherapy and traditional healing experiences to native inmates at Fenbrook Medium Institution, Correctional Services Canada.

-Carol has spent more than 20 years in the field of First Nations substance use and mental wellness.
-She has both a Master of Social Work Degree from the University of Toronto and a degree in sacred Indigenous Knowledge, equivalent to a PhD in the western-based education systems.
-Carol also holds a sessional faculty position in the School of Social Work at King’s University College at Western University.
+Carol Hopkins has spent more than 20 years in the field of First Nations addictions and mental health.
+She holds both a Masters of Social Work Degree from the University of Toronto and a degree in sacred Indigenous Knowledge, equivalent to a PhD in western based education systems.
+Carol also holds a sessional faculty position in the school of social work at Kings University College at Western University.

 Dr. Caroline Tait